Alexanderson alternator: Prior developments

 After radio waves were discovered in 1887, the first generation of radio transmitters, the spark gap transmitters, produced strings of damped waves, pulses of radio waves which died out to zero quickly.
 By the 1890s it was realized that damped waves had disadvantages: their energy was spread over a broad frequency band so transmitters on different frequencies interfered with each other, and they could not be modulated with an audio signal to transmit sound.
 Efforts were made to invent transmitters that would produce continuous wavesa sinusoidal alternating current at a single frequency.

 In an 1891 lecture, Frederick Thomas Trouton pointed out that if an electrical alternator were run at a great enough cycle speed (that is, if it turned fast enough and was built with a large enough number of magnetic poles on its armature), it would generate continuous waves at radio frequency.
-Starting with Elihu Thomson in 1889, a series of researchers built high frequency alternators, Nikola Tesla (1891, 15 kHz), Salomons and Pyke (1891, 9 kHz), Parsons and Ewing (1892, 14 kHz.), Siemens (5 kHz), B. G. Lamme (1902, 10 kHz), but none was able to reach the frequencies required for radio transmission, above 20 kHz.
+Starting with Elihu Thomson in 1889, a series of researchers built high-frequency alternators: Nikola Tesla (1891, 15 kHz), Salomons and Pyke (1891, 9 kHz), Parsons and Ewing (1892, 14 kHz), Siemens (5 kHz), B. G. Lamme (1902, 10 kHz), but none reached the frequencies required for radio transmission, above 20 kHz.